-When you think of a family cars, do you think of it as being slow, practical, and boring to drive?
+When you think of a family car, do you think of it as being slow, practical, and boring to drive?
 Think again!

 It’s not easy being a dad.
 Raising kids is enough to turn you grey (or bald).
 If it’s not the pressure to be the fountain of all knowledge, it’s having to tell off one of your kids for doing something that deep down you think is hilarious.
 But worst of all, you have to turn in your beautiful speedy little car and trade it for a seven-seater no frills, no thrills family car.
 It doesn’t have to be this way!

 Is there such a thing as the perfect family car?
 A car that is everything to everyone.
-A car that fit everything in that you need, that will meet all your expectation around safety while still making you look incredible awesome when you’re driving it?
-I’ll be honest, I didn’t think it did but I think I might of just found it.
+A car that fit everything in that you need, that will meet all your expectation around safety while still making you look incredibly awesome when you’re driving it?
+I’ll be honest, I didn’t think it did but I think I might have just found it.

 The All-New Ford Focus has everything you could need from a family car.
 The model I was gracelessly given was the sporty ST-Line and I’ll be honest, it’s got some small features that make it kind of a big deal.
 Such as;

 - DAB radio

 - Full exterior body styling kit, with unique mesh front grills